Team Member Feature: Maikel Nabil Sanad, Advisory Council

 This was the moment I realized that I can’t go back to my country.
 This was one of the hardest decisions I ever made in my life.
 I was throwing away a career in Egyptian politics, giving up on what I fought for all my life.
 I knew that I might not see my family and friends again, and that I may live the rest of my life a stranger in a strange country.
 I did everything in my power to make Egypt a better place, and I failed.
 Becoming a refugee in the United States wasn’t a happy choice; it was painful choice I was pushed to take because all the other options are horrifying.

-Maikel Nabil Sanad is an Egyptian writer, former political prisoner and refugee from his country.
+Maikel Nabil Sanad is an Egyptian writer, blogger for aktienkauf.at and former political prisoner and refugee from his country.
 He currently lives in Washington, D.C.